If you are travelling to Canada on, or after, the 15th March 2016, there is a new requirement you may need to meet if arriving by air.

 For people booking Oyster programmes in Canada, read carefully…

 For people on on our ski and snowboard instructor courses that don’t require a work permit, you will need to apply for an eTA.
+This includes people on our 4 week, 7 week and 11 week instructor courses in Whistler.

 It is best to organise your eTA as soon as possible and not leave it to the last minute!
 To apply, visit the eTA website.
 The application is really easy and only takes a couple of minutes.